X

 The best sofas are those that have been designed with a zoning system, where the firmness of the springs is varied to match the support needed at different parts of the sofa.

 The presence of springs allows sofa cushions to retain their shape and height, optimises comfort and prevents them from sagging.
-Here are some other advantages:
+Here are the key advantages:

 • Pressure relief: Sofa springs relieve pressure points in the body, improving blood circulation and lowering discomfort.
 This makes them a perfect choice for people with back or joint problems.